SCLBD/DeepfakeBench/README.md

 If you choose to store your datasets in a different folder, for instance, `./deepfake/data`, it's important to reflect this change in the dataset path in the [config.yaml](./preprocessing/config.yaml) for preprocessing purposes.

-### 3. Preprocessing
+### 3. Preprocessing (optional)

 <a href="#top">[Back to top]</a>

-**❗️Note**: If you want to directly utilize the data, including frames, landmarks, masks, and more, that I have provided above, you can skip the pre-processing step.
-However, you still need to run the rearrangement script to generate the JSON file for each dataset for the unified data loading in the training and testing process.
+**❗️Note**: If you want to directly utilize the data, including frames, landmarks, masks, and more, that I have provided above, you can skip the pre-processing step. **However, you still need to run the rearrangement script to generate the JSON file** for each dataset for the unified data loading in the training and testing process.

-For the preprocessing module, we mainly provide two scripts: preprocessing and arrangement.
-- **The preprocessing script** in DeepfakeBench follows a sequential workflow for face detection, alignment, and cropping.
+DeepfakeBench follows a sequential workflow for face detection, alignment, and cropping.
 The processed data, including face images, landmarks, and masks, are saved in separate folders for further analysis.
-- **The rearrangement script** simplifies the handling of different datasets by providing a unified and convenient way to load them.
-The function eliminates the need to write separate input/output (I/O) code for each dataset, reducing duplication of effort and easing data management.

 To start preprocessing your dataset, please follow these steps: